-- Chief Executive Officer, Aneliza Del Pinal, serves as a Board Member of the California Association of Area Agencies on Aging.
-(2019-present) - Chief Executive Officer, Aneliza Del Pinal, serves as Executive Committee Treasurer for California Association of Area Agency on Aging (C4A).
-(November 2020) - Chief Operating Officer, Mary Tinker, is a member of the Liberty Dental Public Policy Committee.
-(2013 - 2020) - Chief Operating Officer, Mary Tinker, is a member of the In-Home Supportive Services Regional Task Force.
-(2014 - 2020) - Chief Operating Officer, Mary Tinker, is a member of the In-Home Supportive Services Coalition.
-(2013- 2020) - Sourcewise participates in the Master Plan on Aging, Planning Call on Economic Security and Safety.
+- Chief Executive Officer, Aneliza Del Pinal participates as a member of the San Jose Equity, Diversity, and Inclusion Quality Standards for library movement (June 2021) - Chief Executive Officer, Aneliza Del Pinal, serves as a Board Member of the California Association of Area Agencies on Aging.
+(November 2020 present) - Chief Executive Officer, Aneliza Del Pinal, serves as Executive Committee Treasurer for California Association of Area Agency on Aging (C4A).
+(November 2020) - Director of Public Authority, Edith Gong, is a member of the Liberty Dental Public Policy Committee.
+(2020 - present) - Director of Public Authority, Edith Gong, is a member of the In-Home Supportive Services Regional Task Force.
+(2020 present)

+Sourcewise participates in the Master Plan on Aging, Planning Call on Economic Security and Safety.
 (October 2019)